The only ‘figure of eight’ circuit on the Formula 1 calendar, Suzuka has been the host of the Japanese Grand Prix in all but two seasons since 1987.

 Suzuka is host to a wide range of motorsport throughout the year, from endurance motorcycle racing at the Suzuka 8 Hours, to hosting a round of the Super GT and Super Formula Championships.
 A new deal was signed in 2018 to keep the Japanese Grand Prix on the F1 calendar at the track until 2021.

 The 2020 Japanese Grand Prix was cancelled due to the coronavirus pandemic.
-While the 2021 running of the race was scheduled to take place in October, that too has been cancelled due to uncertainties surrounding the pandemic.
+While the 2021 running of the race was scheduled to take place in October, that too was cancelled due to uncertainties surrounding the pandemic.
 Suzuka returns to the F1 calendar in 2022.
 In April 2021, the circuit signed a new deal to remain on the schedule until at least 2024.

 Learn more: Suzuka Circuit in Numbers

 - October 7-9: 2022 Formula 1 Japanese Grand Prix

 The Suzuka circuit is located in Inou, Suzuka City, in the Mie Prefecture.
 It is around 50km south of Nagoya, Japan’s fourth largest city.

 The closest airport to Suzuka circuit for intercontinental flights is Nagoya’s airport, Chubu Centrair (NGO).
 Other airports with a larger selection of flights include Tokyo’s Narita airport (NRT) and Osaka’s Kansai airport (KIX).

 How to get to Suzuka Circuit: